 This Policy shall not give individuals additional rights greater than those allowed for under the General Data Protection Regulation (GDPR) or Data Protection Act 2018.

-The objective of this Data Protection Policy (Policy) is to set out the requirements of the Institute relating to the protection of Personal Data where it acts as a Data Controller and / or Data Processor, and the measures the Institute will take to protect the rights of Data Subjects, in line with GDPR legislation, and the Data Protection Act 2018.
+The objective of this Data Protection Policy (Policy) is to set out the requirements of the university relating to the protection of Personal Data where it acts as a Data Controller and / or Data Processor, and the measures the university will take to protect the rights of Data Subjects, in line with GDPR legislation, and the Data Protection Act 2018.

 Published by the Irish Data Protection Commissioner –